wryun/rjsone/README.md

 instead use 'keyname:...', metadata information is loaded as well (filename, basename, content).

+You can also use keyname:.. (or keyname::..) to indicate that subsequent entries without keys should be loaded as a list element into that key.
+If you instead use 'keyname:...', metadata information is loaded as well (filename, basename, content).

+For complex applications, single argument functions can be added by prefixing the filename with a '-' (or a '--' for raw string input).
+For example:

+    b64decode::--'base64 -d'

+This adds a base64 decode function to the context which accepts a string as input and outputs a string.
+Conversely, if you use :-, this accepts JSON as input and outputs JSON or YAML.

     Usage: rjsone [options] [key:]contextfile [[key:]contextfile ...]
       -i int
             indentation level of JSON output; 0 means no pretty-printing (default 2)